ferrants/traverse-container-documentation/Readme.md

 Best practices
 --------------

+1. The Container is asynchronous, so always load it from the *target* of a form submit, rather than *on* submit, or it will not have time to record the [data](#user-object) before the user navigates to the next page!
-1. The container should always be loaded in the HTML `body` rather than `head`.
+2. For best compatibility with your page, load the Container from the HTML `body` section rather than the `head`.
-2. For optimal page load, place the script at the bottom of your HTML.
+3. To avoid affecting page-load time, load the Container from the bottom of your HTML.